Rough Transformers: Lightweight and Continuous Time Series Modelling through Signature Patching: Experiments

-In Figure \ref{fig:log_growth}, we showcase the improvements in computational efficiency of \texttt{RFormer} compared to vanilla Transformers \cite{vaswani2017attention}, continuous-time Transformers \cite{chen2023contiformer}, and other continuous-time RNNs \cite{kidger2020neural, morrill2021neural} when processing sequences from $L=100$ samples up to $L=10\text{K}$.
+In Figure \ref{fig:test_drop_1}, we showcase the improvements in computational efficiency of \texttt{RFormer} compared to vanilla Transformers \cite{vaswani2017attention}, continuous-time Transformers \cite{chen2023contiformer}, and other continuous-time RNNs \cite{kidger2020neural, morrill2021neural} when processing sequences from $L=100$ samples up to $L=10\text{K}$.
 As seen, \texttt{RFormer} is significantly more efficient than its continuous-time and vanilla counterparts, even when performing the signature computation online, which involves computing the signatures for each batch during training, resulting in significant redundant computation.
-When signatures are precomputed just once before training, the computational time of each epoch remains \textit{constant} across input all sequence lengths including $L = 10\text{K}$ (see more details in Appendix \ref{app:add_experiments}).
-Furthermore, we highlight that \texttt{ContiFormer} has a sample complexity of $\mathcal{O}(L^2 d^2 S)$, where $S$ represents the normalized number of function evaluations of the numerical ODE solver, which makes \texttt{ContiFormer} orders of magnitude more computationally intensive when compared to \texttt{RFormer} and prevents the model from running on sequences longer than 500 points without running out of memory on our machine.
-In addition to improved computational performance, we demonstrate in the subsequent sections that \texttt{RFormer} is empirically robust to irregularly sampled observations and is able to capture spatial interactions better.
-Finally, in Appendix \ref{app:related} we elaborate on how approximations of the self-attention matrix could be added to our framework, and Appendix \ref{app:add_experiments} includes additional experiments on the computational efficiency of \texttt{RFormer} for extremely long sequences (up to $L = 250\text{K}$).
+When signatures are precomputed just once before training, the computational time of each epoch remains \textit{constant} across input all sequence lengths including $L = 10\text{K}$ (see the exact signature computation times for different datasets in Table \ref{tab:sig_times}).
+We also stress the fact that \texttt{RFormer} also scales gracefully for extremely long sequences (up to $L = 250\text{K}$) with both online and offline computation of the signatures, as shown in Appendix \ref{app:add_experiments}.
+Finally, we highlight that \texttt{ContiFormer} has a sample complexity of $\mathcal{O}(L^2 d^2 S)$, where $S$ represents the normalized number of function evaluations of the numerical ODE solver, which makes \texttt{ContiFormer} orders of magnitude more computationally intensive when compared to \texttt{RFormer} and prevents the model from running on sequences longer than 500 points without running out of memory (see device details in Appendix \ref{app:exp_details}).